ansulagrawal/ansulagrawal/README.md

 <br />

 <p>I'm an ambitious Full Stack web developer.
 I have worked on many independent projects and collaborated with others for some projects.
-I'm currently learning [React Native](https://reactnative.dev/), while adding skills to my arsenal.</p>
+I'm currently learning [Next JS], while adding skills to my arsenal.</p>
 <hr /> <br />

 <h3>Here's how to connect me:</h3>